Hellenic Fire Service: Operation

-Its mission is to provide safety for the citizens and their property.
+The Corps mission is to provide safety for the citizens and their property.
 It operates during fires, forest fires, car accidents, other natural or man-made disasters and during rescue operations.
-Other duties include the collaboration with the other Greek security forces, prevention measures and information and/or education of the public.
-The various legal and regulatory texts describing the organization and operation of the Fire Service were codified in 1992 in Presidential Decree 210.
+Other duties include the collaboration with the other Greek security forces, prevention measures and information and the education of the public.
+The Fire Corps has officers serving with the National Intelligence Service of Greece.
+The nation's domestic and foreign intelligence service.
+The different legal and regulatory texts describing the organization and operation of the Fire Service were codified in 1992 in Presidential Decree 210.
+Emergency Medical Services in Greece are the responsibility of EKAB - The Hellenic National Centre for Emergency Care.